mahostar/WaterFall-Audio-Visulazer/README.md

 A Python-based tool for visualizing waterfalls, with room for enhancements.

 ### Project Description
-This project provides a visual representation of waterfall data, partly generated using AI.
+This project provides a visual representation of output device audio, the source code partly generated using AI.
 It is designed to be extensible and can be implimented in other softweres.

 ## if you want to improve this project (I recomand creating a virtual envirment):